 Student Support is the department at Rosehill College dedicated to the welfare of students.
-It is staffed by two full-time counsellors, a full-time nurse and a full-time Kaimanaaki (Maori student support).
+It is staffed by three full-time counsellors, two full-time nurses and a Kaimanaaki (Maaori support)

-Our two experienced counsellors (Ms Milne and Ms Crisinel) are both full members of New Zealand Association of Counsellors, receiving regular supervision of their work.
+Our three experienced counsellors (Mrs Elahe Khaleghian, Ms Phillipa MacCormick and Mr Simon Calder) are full members of New Zealand Association of Counsellors, receiving regular supervision of their work.
 They have contact with a wide range of agencies who can also assist with more complicated issues for students.

-Our registered nurse (Ms Vicki Wooding) attends to emergencies, general illness and chronic illnesses.
+Our two registered nurse (Mrs Serena Li and Mrs Valmai Laycock) attend to emergencies, general illness and chronic illnesses.
 Parents are advised to keep their children at home if they are significantly unwell.

-Our Kaimanaaki (Whaea Pare Matthews) provides general support to Maori students and their whanau.
+Our Kaimanaaki (Whaea Pare Matthews) provides general support to Maaori students and their whanau.
 The role of our Kaimanaaki is to provide support that allows Maori students to succeed to their potential.